 Both the D500 and the D850 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The D500 replaced the earlier Nikon D300S, while the D850 followed on from the Nikon D810.

 So how do things add up?
 Is there a clear favorite between the Nikon D500 and the Nikon D500?
-Below is a summary of the relative strengths of each of the two contestants.
+A synthesis of the relative strong points of each of the models is listed below.